sgodkhindi/WorldBank_ETL/README.md

 - Extracted projects_data.csv from source
 - Cleansed and prepped the data by removing unwanted data
 - Performed various visualizations
-- Loaded the final csv files to a dataset
+- Loaded the final csv files to a database

 **Bar Graph for the Top 5 Countries by Total Project Cost for Completed Projects**